-On 13 April 2019 hundreds of people marched through London to call for an immediate ban on the import of hunting trophies to the UK.
+On 13 April 2019, London’s 5th Global March for Elephants & Rhinos saw hundreds of people march through London to call for an immediate ban on the import of hunting trophies to the UK.

-At the end of the march a group of campaigners went to No. 10 Downing St to deliver AFE’s open letter to Theresa May, signed by Jane Goodall, Virginia McKenna, Michael Palin, William Shatner and many more.
-The full text of the letter follows.
+At the end of the march a group of campaigners went to No. 10 Downing St to deliver this letter to Theresa May, signed by Jane Goodall, Virginia McKenna, Michael Palin, William Shatner, dozens of MPs, and many more.

 13 April 2019